The strict act-as mode enables an additional security check for the following user actions in Dataform:

 This additional security check requires that the user performing these actions

-account, which is the service account whose credentials are used to
+which is the service account whose credentials are used to run workflows.

 Attach service accounts to resources.

-You can enable this mode in the following ways:
+You can enable these permissions in the following ways:

 - When creating a repository